ClintKan/microblog_EC2_deployment/README.md

 In this assignment, entirely in AWS, a WebApp is deployed - with all source files built in GitHub, tested on a Jenkins server using the multi-branch CI/CD pipeline.

-While in Workload #1, we had to manually upload a zipped file - as downloaded from GitHub repo, in this assignment we use the AWS' EC2 the command line interface of AWS to launch the app.
+In this workload we focus on how to execute unit testing, how to execute a CI/CD pipeline with added stages; OWASP (a security feature), a Clean (to clean out any running services) in Workload #1, we had to manually upload a zipped file - as downloaded from GitHub repo, in this assignment we use the AWS' EC2 the command line interface of AWS to launch the app.
 This brings about more effeciency and automation capabilities, reduction in human errors.
 With that said, this might also make it a bid harder to troubleshoot in case of a error.

 ## <ins> SYSTEM DIAGRAM</ins>
 <div align="center">